LebCit/blog-doc-space/README.md

 The Simplest Node.js CMS & SSG!
 A tiny flame in the darkness of error...

+> [!IMPORTANT]
+> This documentation no longer represents the diverse features of Blog-Doc.
+Kindly consult the comprehensive [documentation](https://blog-doc.pages.dev/) for up-to-date information on Blog-Doc's functionalities.

 ## Blazing fast and simple 🚀

 -   A zero code configuration static site generator.